• Skip to primary navigation

 Why this recipe is just so good....

-• With the addition of tomatoes and squash, this recipe can be a one-pot low carb meal.
-You can add some other side dishes to complete the dinner as well.
+• With the addition of tomatoes and squash, this recipe is a one-pot meal.
+But you can also add some quartered Yukon gold or red potatoes with the rest of the ingredients.

 Ingredient Notes & Substitutions